liangjiandeng/PanCollection/README.md

 * ``Latest Update (Dec.
 11, 2022):`` we updated full-resolution test examples that contain more different imgae scenes.

+* ``Latest Update (Mar.
+20, 2023):`` one testing example for WV3 sensor in reduce-resolution format is not consistent with the one in full-resolution format, we have fixed it.

 ## Download by ``Google Drive``

 ### (1)  The training and testing datasets for ``WorldView 3``: